Kerala did a disastrous thing by electing Rahul Gandhi: Historian Ramachandra Guha

 A "fifth-generation dynast" Rahul Gandhi has no chance in Indian politics against a "hard-working and self-made" Narendra Modi, and Kerala did a disastrous thing by electing the the Congress leader to Parliament, historian Ramachandra Guha said here on Friday.
 Guha said the reduction of the Congress from a "great party" during the freedom movement to a "pathetic family firm" now is one of the reasons for the ascendency of Hindutva and jingoism in India.

 Gandhi, who in 2019 general elections lost from his family bastion of Amethi in Uttar Pradesh, had won from the Wayanad seat in Kerala.
 "Narendra Modi's great advantage is that he is not Rahul Gandhi.
 He is self-made.
-He has run a state for 15 years, he has an administrative experience, he is incredibly hard working and he never takes holidays in Europe.
-Believe me I am saying all this in all seriousness," he said.
+He has run a state for 15 years, he has administrative experience, he is incredibly hard-working and he never takes holidays in Europe.
+Believe me, I am saying all this in all seriousness," he said.

 "India is becoming more democratic and less feudal, and the Gandhis just don't realise this.
 You (Sonia) are in Delhi, your kingdom is shrinking more and more but still your chamchas (sycophants) are telling you that you are still the badshah," he said.
 Further, he quoted his teacher and noted Indian sociologist Andre Beteille to describe the story of Nehru-Gandhi family as a classic "reversal of the famous Biblical injunction": the sins of the father will be visited upon seven successive generations.